 Number of sessions: 1

-After using BWRT® to reconfigure M’s emotional response, she delightedly exclaimed that she could no longer feel the squeeze of her heart when reflecting upon that day, even when trying as hard as she might to re-trigger the feelings.
+Instead of being crunched over in the chair she is sitting upright and smiling, still dabbing her eyes but this time, she assures me, they are happy tears.
+She says she can no longer feel the squeeze of her heart when reflecting upon that day, even when trying as hard as she might to re-trigger the feelings.